elotroalex/chiens/_texts/translation.md

 [40]({{site.baseurl}}/chiens/p040.html){:.pagetitle}

 *(Discordant cries ...
 The silence suddenly falls heavy and wet, the silence of the Caribbean.
-Abruptly a ship in distress invades the whole field of vision; and in the flesh of the phosphorescent sea, an inscription explodes, bloody, reflected on the reefs.)*
+Abruptly, a ship in distress invades the whole field of vision; and in the flesh of the phosphorescent sea, an inscription explodes, bloody, reflected on the reefs.)*

-- : The Republic of Haiti.
+- The Republic of Haiti.

-- {:.sp} The Chorus *(enthusiast.)*
+- {:.sp} The Chorus *(enthusiastic.)*

 - {:.i2} Haiti.
 Haiti.